88% of children covered by monthly payments starting in July

-WASHINGTON — The Treasury Department said Monday that 39 million families are set to receive monthly child payments beginning July 15.
+WASHINGTON (AP) — The Treasury Department said Monday that 39 million families are set to receive monthly child payments beginning on July 15.

-The payments are part of President Joe Biden’s $1.9 trillion coronavirus relief package, which expanded the child tax credit for one year and made it possible to pre-pay the benefits monthly.
+The payments are part of President Joe Biden's $1.9 trillion coronavirus relief package, which expanded the child tax credit for one year and made it possible to pre-pay the benefits on a monthly basis.
 Nearly 88% of children are set to receive the benefits without their parents needing to take any additional action.

+“This tax cut sends a clear and powerful message to American workers, working families with children: Help is here,” Biden said in remarks at the White House.

 Qualified families will receive a payment of up to $300 per month for each child under 6 and up to $250 per month for children between the ages of 6 and 17.
 The child tax credit was previously capped at $2,000 and only paid out to families with income tax obligations after they filed with the IRS.